 (5) "Willfully" means an action taken voluntarily and intentionally with a specific intent to take an action or fail to take an action.

-(C) The CSEA shall use the JFS 04047, " Order/Notice to Withhold Income for Child and Spousal Support" (rev. 5/2012), to implement income withholding to collect current support and arrears from a payor.
+(C) The CSEA shall use the JFS 04047, " Income Withholding for Support" ( effective or revised effective date as identified in rule 5101:12-10-99 of the Administrative Code), to implement income withholding to collect current support and arrears from a payor.